Dumbbell Shrug: Muscle Worked, Benefits, Variations

 Dumbbell Shrug Form and Tips

-• Keep your arms straight throughout the exercise.
+• Keeping your arms straight (slight bend in the elbows is okay).

 • Avoid rolling your shoulders forward or backward.